Remortgaging For Home Improvements

 How to remortgage to fund home improvements

-Your first step should be to speak to a broker who specialises in helping homeowners release equity via a remortgage.
-They will have the knowledge, experience and lender contacts to ensure you get the best deal.
+One option is to speak to a broker specialising in helping homeowners release equity via a remortgage.
+They will have the knowledge, experience and lender contacts to help you understand the options available.
+Remember, remortgaging is just one of the funding options you could consider.

-Make an enquiry and we will match you with a remortgage specialist who can guide you through the following steps to completion.
+Make an enquiry, and we will match you with a remortgage specialist who can guide you through the steps to complete it.

-• Calculating your loan-to-value (LTV) and the amount of equity you need
+- Calculate Loan-to-Value (LTV): Determine your current loan-to-value ratio and the amount of equity you need to release.

-• Check whether planning permission is required for the work you’re thinking of carrying out
+- Check Planning Permission: Verify whether planning permission is required for the improvements you plan to make.

-• Finding the ideal mortgage lender with the best rates to fund your home improvements
+- Find the Ideal Lender: Locate the best mortgage lender with competitive rates to fund your home improvements.

-• Optimising your credit reports and helping you with all the necessary paperwork for your application
+- Optimising Your Credit Report: Improve your credit report and gather all necessary paperwork for your application.

 Calculating the amount of equity you can release

-Some mortgage providers impose a cap on the amount of equity you can release for home improvements, but it is possible to release up to 90% and over with the right lender.
+Some mortgage providers cap the amount of equity you can release for home improvements, but with the right lender, you can release up to 90% and over.

-Try our home improvements calculator below to get an idea of the maximum amount of capital you can release from your property as well as what your mortgage payments will be afterwards.
+Try our home improvements calculator below to get an estimate of the maximum amount of capital you can release from your property and your mortgage payments afterwards.

 Home Improvements Calculator